Experts urge release of details of IAEA inspection at Iran site

+* China Jan-April unwrought copper imports -22.9 percent y/y to 1.45 million tonnes - General Administration of Customs (Reporting by Josephine Mason)

-UNITED NATIONS/PARIS Several nuclear security experts are urging the United Nations nuclear watchdog and world powers to release details of how a sensitive Iranian military site will be inspected as part of a landmark nuclear deal reached in July.
+UNITED NATIONS/PARIS, Sept 17 Several nuclear security experts are urging the United Nations nuclear watchdog and world powers to release details of how a sensitive Iranian military site will be inspected as part of a landmark nuclear deal reached in July.

 The experts, with long experience in international weapons inspections, said the failure to disclose the details was damaging the credibility of the International Atomic Energy Agency (IAEA), a view that is rejected by the agency itself, the United States government and another prominent non-proliferation expert.